symbolworks/symbolfront/README.md

 We enter `done`.
 The session ends.

 Shown command sets are not fixed, and are chosen for effective functioning of the example application.
 Different applications may offer different command sets required by their functionality.
-That approach may cover surprisingly capable class of applications supported by the client.
+That possibility may cover surprisingly capable class of applications supported by the client.

 ## Summary